MAhmad25/Glassmorphism-Music-Player/README.md

 - **Playback Controls**: Play, pause, and skip your music.

 ## Installation

-To install and run MusicApp, follow these steps:
+You can install this website as an app because it supports PWA To install and run MusicApp, follow these steps:

 1. Clone the repository: